Jamie Thomas

 10. Employees use updated calendars to know when their coworkers are available for scheduling.

-Consider Potential Options to Automate Each Step
+Consider Potential Options To Automate Each Step

 Next, take your bulleted list and consider ways these steps could be completed using automation.
 Please note that, at this point, these are simply desired actions.
 Your annotated list could look something like this: